adm1nKirill/Animals_2/googletest-master/googlemock/docs/for_dummies.md

     network).
 *   You want to test how your code handles a failure (e.g. a file checksum error), but it's not easy to cause one.
-*   You need to make sure that your module interacts with other modules in the right way, but it's hard to observe the interaction; therefore you resort to observing the side effects at the end of the action, but it's awkward at best.
+*   You need to make sure that your module interacts with OTHER modules in the right way, but it's hard to observe the interaction; therefore you resort to observing the side effects at the end of the action, but it's awkward at best.